 4 – The Jolt Machine

 We’ve already stated that the kitchen at your campsite is the most important part of your camping set up.
 In actual fact, the Number One most important thing at your campsite is the system you use to make coffee.
 That’s because everyone knows that things go better with excessive amounts of caffeine.
 This means you will have to search around for the best coffee maker for your camping needs.
-Once you find it, you’ll know if it’s the right one or not.
+I love coffee.
+I have a cup every morning at home or on vacation.

 5 – The Cleaning Stuff